• About Us

 Accepting the seriousness of Iran’s record, and recognising the genuine security concerns of other states, does not mean accepting that powerful states may unilaterally wage preventive war outside clear self defence or Security Council authorisation.
 For small countries, the restraints in the UN Charter on the use of force are vital; they are the first line of protection.

-Fractured global and regional leadership
+Fractured global and regional leadership on War in Iran

 Institutions that should help guide global opinion have done so only partially.
 The UN Security Council has managed to condemn specific Iranian attacks in the Gulf and to call for an immediate halt to hostilities and the protection of civilians.
 But deep divisions among its permanent members exist.
 Some are simultaneously profiting from higher oil prices and from easing of sanctions related to their own past violations of international law.